1.1. In these Rules, the following words and expressions have the following meanings:

 16.5.10. the Clubs concerned shall play-off, in a format as directed by the Board.

 16.6.
-The Division champion Club shall hold the Division trophy for approximately one year and will be responsible for the engraving of the trophy prior to its return to the FAW.
-The Cup must be returned not later than 1st March in the following season.
-In addition to the Division trophy, the FAW shall present twenty five (25) souvenirs to the Division champion Club, twenty (20) for the Players and five (5) for the Officials of the Club.
+The Division champion Club shall hold the Division trophy for approximately one year and the FAW will be responsible for the engraving of the trophy.
+The Cup must be returned to the FAW not later than 1st March in the following Playing Season.
+In addition to the Division trophy, the FAW shall present twenty-five (25) souvenirs to the Division champion Club, twenty (20) for the Players and five (5) for the Officials of the Club.
+The date, time, and location of any such presentation shall be decided by the Board.

 17.1.
 Clubs shall be promoted to and relegated from the League in accordance with the FAW Regulations for the Pyramid League System and the FAW Rules.

 17.2.
-If any Club ceases to operate between the Annual General Meeting and the commencement of the following season, no adjustments to the number of Clubs in membership of the League will be made.
-The remaining Clubs shall constitute the members of the League for that season.
+If any Club ceases to operate between the Annual General Meeting and the commencement of the following Playing Season, no adjustments to the number of Clubs in membership of the League will be made.
+The remaining Clubs shall constitute the members of the League for that Playing Season.

 17.3.
-A Club which for any reason ceases to operate at any time during the season shall have its playing record expunged.
+A Club which for any reason ceases to operate at any time during the Playing Season shall have its League playing record expunged.
 Any monies due to it from the FAW funds shall be withheld and from the date of the withdrawal no further payments shall become due to it.

 17.4.
-A Club that enters into administration at any time during the playing season shall have ten (10) points deducted from its record, and any monies due to it from FAW funds shall be withheld.
-A Club that enters into administration outside of the playing season shall have ten (10) points deducted from its record in the season following the date on which it entered administration, and any monies due to it from the FAW funds shall be withheld unless and until the Club exits administration on a solvent basis.
+A Club that enters into administration at any time during the Playing Season shall have ten (10) points deducted from its League playing record, and any monies due to it from FAW funds shall be withheld.
+A Club that enters into administration outside of the Playing Season shall have ten (10) points deducted from its record in the season following the date on which it entered administration, and any monies due to it from the FAW funds shall be withheld unless and until the Club exits administration on a solvent basis.

 18.1.
-The Board shall determine how the Matches shall be arranged and rearranged over the playing season.
-The Board may change the schedule of Matches during the season to suit the overall interests of the League.
+The Board shall determine how the Matches shall be arranged and rearranged over the Playing Season.
+The Board may change the schedule of Matches during the Playing Season to suit the overall interests of the League.
 The Matches shall take precedence over all competitions in which a Club may engage, with the exception of the Welsh Cup, the Welsh Premier League Cup, UEFA club competitions and any invitational competition as agreed by the Board.

 18.3.
-At least two (2) weeks’ prior notice is required from Clubs wishing to re-arrange a Saturday Match to Friday evening.
+At least fourteen (14) Clear Days prior written notice is required from Clubs wishing to re-arrange a Saturday Match to the preceding Friday evening, and each such notice period must exclude the new proposed date of the Match.
 A request made in less than this period of time will only be considered by the Board in exceptional circumstances.

 18.5.
-Unless mutually agreed by the Clubs concerned, the time of kick-off shall be: Saturday and Sunday matches: 2.30pm or as directed by the Board.
-Evening matches: 7.30pm for Clubs with floodlights or as mutually agreed between the two Clubs; and for Clubs without floodlights as mutually agreed between the two Clubs.
-If Clubs are unable to mutually agree, the General Manager shall have the discretion to fix the kick-off time.
+Unless mutually agreed by the Clubs concerned (with Board approval), the time of kick-off shall be: Saturday and Sunday matches: 2.30pm or as directed by the Board; and Evening matches: 7.30pm for Clubs with floodlights or as directed by the Board; and for Clubs without floodlights as mutually agreed between the two Clubs with Board approval).
+If Clubs are unable to mutually agree, the Board shall have the discretion to fix the kick-off time.

 18.6.
 In all Matches, the half-time interval shall not exceed fifteen (15) minutes.